Zacharyflynn06/Freshies/README.md

 ## Welcome to *Freshies*

-Freshies is a user friendly CLI application used to check the conditions at your favorite Colorado Ski Areas.
-This app uses geographical coordinates to specifically target the specific Ski Area base, and returns weather data as it would pertain to a ski/snowboard enthusiast.
+Freshies is a user friendly CLI application used to check the weather conditions at your favorite Colorado Ski Areas.

+This app uses geographical coordinates to specifically target popular Ski Area bases, and returns their weather data as it would pertain to a ski/snowboard enthusiast.

 #### *"Freshies"* in ski culture, refers to the coveted fresh snow sought by ski and snowboard enthusiast.